Well, we have arrived in Port Vila!!

 Immediately, he said he had a picture of a village that he did not know when we were praying for him, and asked what that meant

 Joseph thanked us and said that he felt free and weightless for the first time in his life.

-Tonight we had Discipleship night.
-Men, Woman & Children went into groups, so that we could share more about the Holy Spirit and then they could encourage one another.
+Tonight, we had “discipleship” night.
+Men, Woman and Children went into groups so that we could share more about the Holy Spirit and then they could encourage one another.

 The lady that I ended up praying for again wanted the Holy Spirit but when I prayed for her, I felt God say “unforgiveness” initially she denied it but God confirmed it was against a woman.
 She held her head in shame and confessed it was her sister in law.
-I went through unforgiveness with her and why we need to do it but at the end of the conversation she said that she could not let go of the pain she had caused.
-Therefore I advised that I would not pray for the Holy Spirit as I felt God say not too and I didn’t feel right just praying for the sake of it.
-So I prayed for her Husband and Sons, aswell as their finances as requested.
+I went through unforgiveness with her and why we need to forgive, but at the end of the conversation she said that she could not let go of the pain she had caused.
+Therefore, I advised that I would not pray for the Holy Spirit as I felt God say not to, and I didn’t feel right just praying for the sake of it.
+So I prayed for her husband and sons, as well as their finances, as requested.

 She said that she hopes to come tomorrow for the next DVD night – so I will keep her in my prayers that God will soften her heart.